Paolo Gucci: In popular culture

-In the film House of Gucci (2021), Paolo Gucci is played by American actor Jared Leto.
+In the film House of Gucci (2021), Paolo Gucci is played by American actor Jared Leto, and the script portrays him as a talentless designer.
 In April 2021, Paolo's daughter Patrizia Gucci criticized Leto's portrayal (unkempt hair, lilac suit) of her father in the film, stating that she "still feels offended".
+Jared Leto Won a Golden Raspberry Award (Razzie), at the 42nd Golden Raspberry Awards, for Worst Supporting Actor.
 Despite this, Leto's performance received praise from film critics and earned him nominations for a Critics' Choice Movie Award and Satellite Award—both for Best Supporting Actor.